 When I was finally done, I continued on with a few more errands, made myself dinner, and sat down at my bed with my TV remote and laptop to do my usual Sunday evening post writing ritual.
 I put my memory card into the computer, just as I always do, and waited for the new photos to load.

 And then, the buzzkill: nothing happened.

 I took the card out of the laptop, put it back into the card slot (I don’t know why I thought that would work, but I did it, go figure), and waited.

 I pulled the card out and put it back into the camera.
-Sometimes it happens with my point and shoot where I can see the photos in the camera but something prevents it from being seen in the computer.
+Sometimes it happens where I can see the photos in the camera but something prevents it from being seen in the computer.
 I’ve usually just played with it and moved the sliding lock back and forth and the card eventually works.